- Anzu Attends Cannes Lions, The Biggest Advertising Event Of 2022

 Fenster reinforced that gaming is the gateway to the metaverse, with both mediums using the same tools and technologies for creation.
 "The first place to start is to pick up a game and see how it's done, and then think about ways to start experimenting with this medium."

 "If you're not willing to pick up a game and see what it's like, you probably shouldn't advertise in gaming, and certainly not in the metaverse, because you will probably have a very hard time understanding these audiences.
 But it's definitely a way to get the right perspective around how to find meaningful ways to engage with them."
-He continued, discussing that in metaverse platforms like Roblox, advertisers should focus on the ads, rather than trying to mimic their real-world strategy and replicating them in-game.
+He continued, discussing that in gaming metaverse platforms, advertisers should focus on the ads, rather than trying to mimic their real-world strategy and replicating them in-game.

 The panel continued to discuss various AdTech products from the world of gaming, including Niantic's Sponsored Locations and 'billboard balloons' as seen in the massively successful Pokemon GO mobile game, and Infillion's stance on branded rewarded advertising as a means to bring alternatives to paywalls and wallets to virtual worlds.

 "I absolutely love this concept of play-to-earn," said Heyman.
 "If you're truly in the gaming space, what's super fascinating about it is those hardcore gamers and a lot of engineering gaming talent are a little bit dubious of Web 3."

 "There's this idea that you can lose money on crypto, and when you're making games, you want to delight and engage people, not lose them money.
 So this idea of play-to-earn is really important, especially for brands entering into the space, because that's just a very honest way that takes away some of the risk factors right now."